notmatthancock/notmatthancock.github.io/_posts/2015-08-18-what-is-the-roc-curve.markdown

 Recall that our discriminative model, $g(x\|\theta) = P(Y=1\|X=x,\theta)$, has fixed parameters learned through a maximization process.
 Let $T = g(X\|\theta)$ be the random quantity which is the output of the classifier.
 Hence, the range of $T$ is $[0,1]$.
 Previously, we implicitly assumed that a label of $1$ is assigned when $T \gt 0.5$ and label $0$ is assigned when $T \leq 0.5$.
 The goal of ROC analysis is to observe threshold values other than $0.5$ in order to make trade-offs between true and false positivity.

-To be clear, this whole analysis could be done assuming the range of $T$ is a subset or possible all of $\mathbb{R}$.
+To be clear, this whole analysis could be done assuming the range of $T$ is a subset or possibly all of $\mathbb{R}$.
 I assume the range above so that this post is cohesive with my previous post on binary classification.
 What's really important is that $T$ is to be interpreted as some scalar value for which we must apply a threshold to say it belongs to one of two classes.
 Afterwards, our decision based on this threshold may or may not agree the ground truth label, $Y$.

 ### Events of label and classifier agreement